SaptarshiPani/SERAUNET/README.md

     4c.
 Graphical comparison displaying how the performance of baseline model is enhanced after the snapshot ensemble technique is performed on ISIC 2016 dataset.

     ![isic16_model comparison](https://github.com/user-attachments/assets/e7bce41d-74f4-4daa-90d9-7367dd614e7a)

+   5. Study table of the variation of ensemble model's performance and computation time on both PH2 and ISIC datasets.